 Individuals can support us by providing their time and resources.

 Please join our old Court community preschool committee if you think you could help our Pre-School.

-We held an Easter fundraiser.
-The event raised over £1000!
+We hold an Easter fundraiser.
+The event normally raises over £1000!
 An amazing amount of money going straight to our Pre-School.

 Parents and carers who support their child’s Pre-School as volunteers, particularly as committee members, are vital to its success.
 The Pre-School can not operate without the Committee.
 The committee is responsible for ensuring the provision runs safely, efficiently and legally.
 Committee members have an important role in managing the Pre-School, and ensuring it meets the needs of the children and parents/carers who use it.

 By being a member of the committee you, as a parent/carer, are in an ideal position to help make this happen.
 There are a few restrictions, but generally, any parent or carer of a child who attends the Pre-School can offer to be on the committee.

 Committees need members with a variety of skills and experience – everybody can contribute.
 Key skills include being enthusiastic and enjoying working as part of a team.
 Support and training are available.

 If you are interested in joining the committee, talk to one of the current committee members – find out what it’s like being part of the team.

 You will make a valuable contribution to your child’s Pre-School, and are sure to have fun and learn new skills as well!

 The Pre-School committee is elected each year.
 It must have at least five members including: